Severe T-Storms possible on Tuesday

 THE FORECAST

 Tonight and Tomorrow: Overnight will be muggy with low temperatures in the upper 60s.
 Clouds will increase with a couple of showers possible by daybreak.
 It will be breezy with southeast winds of 15-20mph and locally higher gusts.
 Winds will stay elevated throughout Tuesday, regardless of thunderstorms.
 Expect south winds of 20-25mph with gusts over 40mph possible.
 While clouds will dominate, some breaks will be possible early.
 Any sunshine will serve to warm high temperatures into the upper 70s and possibly lower 80s which would only add to the "ingredients" already in favor of strong thunderstorms.
 A line of thunderstorms is likely to cross through southeast Louisiana and southwest Mississippi between 11am - 5pm.
 Thunderstorms within this line will be capable of damaging wind gusts, very heavy rain, isolated tornadoes and even some hail.
-Any storm cells that are able to develop ahead of the line will pose a greater risk for tornadoes.
+If any storm cells can develop ahead of the line, they will pose a greater risk for tornadoes.
 Overall, 1-3 inches of rain is expected with the highest amounts along and north of I-12.
 Some street and poor drainage flooding could occur, but larger area rivers will be able to handle the runoff.
 Activity will move east by dusk with much quieter weather to follow.

 WIND ADVISORY: South winds of 20-25 mph with gusts up to 30-40mph are expected from 9am - 9pm Tuesday across the entire WBRZ Weather Forecast Area.
 Gusty winds could blow around unsecured objects.
 Tree limbs could be blown down and a few power outages may result.
 Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.